Mazda3: 2009

 Initial news reports indicated the 2009 model year would receive a minor facelift by the end of the year with exterior design modifications that included chrome door handles, a new roof spoiler, expanded use of black moldings on the rear bumper, and new alloy-wheel options.
 This turned out to not occur in the US or Canadian market.
 The 2009 model year was only a few months long as production ceased in November 2008.

 Philippines

 In the Philippines, the BK3 replaced the (BH) 323 in 2004.
-It has three grades, "1.6S", "1.6V &" 2.0R".
+There are three trim levels, "1.6S", "1.6V and " 2.0R".
 The "1.6V" is powered by Mazda's 1.6L inline-four engine mated to a 4-speed automatic transmission respectively.
 It came with four speakers and 6 CD audio system, central locking among other features.
 The top spec "2.0R" is powered by Mazda's 2.0L MZR engine mated to a 4 speed automatic transmission with activematic.
-It came with side skirts, sunroof, remote keyless entry, immobilizer & leather interior.
+It came with side skirts, sunroof, remote keyless entry, immobilizer and leather interior.

 In 2007, the entry level "1.6S" received a minor update.
-Updates includes new gauge clusters, cloth seats & door linings, MP3 ready sound system, and a redesigned grill.
+Updates includes new gauge clusters, cloth seats and door linings, MP3 ready sound system, and a redesigned grill.